canvasxyz/canvas/packages/canvas-hooks/README.md

 `useCanvas` returns an object with configuration data about the connected canvas app and the currently-authenticated user.
 Most importantly, it has an async `dispatch` method that you can use to sign and send actions.

 `useRoute` takes a string route and an object of params, and works like the `useSWR` hook, returning an error or an array of results.
-By default, if polls the server every three seconds, which you can change by setting the `refreshInterval: number` property on the parent `Canvas` element.
+Internally, it uses the [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).

 ```ts
 import type { ethers } from "ethers"